 You’ll be left with a thick batter at this point.

-Use a measuring cup to scoop out about 1 and 1/2 cup of the batter and put it into a separate mixing bowl.
-This should split your batter into roughly half.
+Use a measuring cup to scoop out about 1 ½ cup of the batter and put it into a separate mixing bowl.
+This should split your batter roughly in half.

 We will use half of this base batter to make the blondie batter and the other half to make the brownie batter.